EthanH-02/cc_email_service/README.md

 ```

 ## Version History <a name="History"></a>
+- ```v0.1.2``` Bug Fixes
+    - Fixed bug in which emails were only being sent to the first user and crashing
 - ```v0.1.1``` Optimisation & Refactoring Patch
     - Code functions faster by precomputing generic parts of the email before attaching more specifics
     - Backend cleaned up for smoother easier to understand